-Since the publication of the first edition in 2007, thousands of students have read Keywords for American Cultural Studies in courses across a wide range of disciplinary and interdisciplinary fields.
+Since the publication of the first edition in 2007, thousands of students have read Keywords for American Cultural Studies, Second Edition in courses across a wide range of disciplinary and interdisciplinary fields.
 The second print-digital edition is designed to increase this activity by collecting and learning from responses to the first volume.

 Instructors may wish to consult the “Note on Classroom Use” to find sample syllabi, suggested assignments, and other resources.
 They can also access the Keywords Collaboratory, a wiki-based space where students and scholars can collaborate on keyword projects that take their method, focus, or inspiration from Keywords for American Cultural Studies.

 Readers can learn more about the print book, and purchase a copy of it from NYU Press, by clicking on the shopping cart logo at the top of each page.